Alfresco/docs-alfresco/enterprise-viewer/latest/config/overlay.md

     optimus.overlayConfigOverrideZipName=oc-overlay-override-files
     ```

-## Make Updates or Version Existing Overlay Config Overrides
+7. Restart ACS:

+    A job runs on startup to pull in the updated overlay configurations.

+### Update or version existing overlay configuration overrides

-The overlay config override file has been set and at this point you want to make changes to it.
+The overlay configuration override file has been set and at this point you want to make changes to it.
 Follow the steps below.

-1. Update Overlay Config Override Zip File
+1. Update the overlay configuration override ZIP file:

-    * To make changes, simply follow step above ([Refer Step 5 from Configure Overlays Overrides](#configure-overlays-overrides)) to re-upload the configs or re-upload the overlay config override file within Share, if you are in Alfresco.
+    * To make changes, simply follow ([step 5 in Configure Overlay Overrides](#configure-overlay-overrides)) to re-upload the configurations or re-upload the overlay configuration override file within the repository.

-1. Clear OC Cache
+2. Clear the OC cache:

     * The asset files are cached for faster retrieval time.
-This is an issue when an update needs to be made to the overlay config override zip file, though.
+This is an issue when an update needs to be made to the overlay configuration override ZIP file, though.
     * Run this OC endpoint to refresh the caches: `/cache/refreshEagerCaches` by supplying an **administrator's ticket**
     * Example of endpoint call: `http://localhost:8080/alfresco/OpenContent/cache/refreshEagerCaches?ticket=`

-1. Run the AEVT Refresh Endpoint
+3. Run the AEVT refresh endpoint:

-    * Once the following update was made to the overlay config override zip file within the `Assets` folder of the ACA configs, you can run the AEVT GET endpoint `/optimus/refreshOverlayConfigOverrides` to refresh the overlay config override files.
-If successful, this will delete out any existing overlay config override files within the temp directory and put these updated ones in the temp directory.
+    * Once the following update was made to the overlay configuration override ZIP file within the `Assets` folder, you can run the AEVT GET endpoint `/optimus/refreshOverlayConfigOverrides` to refresh the overlay configuration override files.
+If successful, this deletes any existing overlay configuration override files within the temp directory and put these updated ones in the temp directory.
     * The GET endpoint has no parameters.
 Here is an example of the endpoint: `http://localhost:7080/oat/optimus/refreshOverlayConfigOverrides`.